AccessElectronicsCompany/Access-Electronics-Phone-Credit/replit.md

   - Added continuous pulse animations to key elements (payment terms, requirement bullets)
   - Improved user experience with smooth transitions and engaging visual feedback
   - Maintained Samsung-inspired design while adding modern animation effects
+- July 17, 2025.
+Platform expansion with new device categories
+  - Added comprehensive sections for iPads, MacBooks, buds, watches, and Samsung tablets
+  - Created dedicated product pages for each category with animated layouts
+  - Extended product data structure to include Device interface with optional storage and specs
+  - Added 200+ new products across all categories with realistic pricing and specifications
+  - Implemented consistent cart functionality across all device types
+  - Enhanced dashboard with 6-category grid layout and animated device selection cards
+  - Maintained existing quote form integration for all new device categories

 ## User Preferences